newaetech/DesignStartTrace/README.md

 (If you must know, section D4.2 of [ARM IHI 0029E](https://developer.arm.com/documentation/ihi0029/e/) will show you why the raw trace data looks the way it does... don't say I didn't warn you!)

+The [TraceWhisperer.ipynb](jupyter/TraceWhisperer.ipynb) notebook teaches how to use Orbuculum to parse the collected trace data.

 ## Development Notes